-You can study Psychology as a joint subject.
+You can study Psychology as either a joint, major or minor subject.
 This will determine how many modules you’ll study at each stage.
 Please check your other subject to ensure it is possible to create your chosen combination.

 The modules you study at stages two and three will depend on whether you select Psychology as a major, joint, or minor subject.

 In your first year you'll study modules such as:

 - Skills and Careers in Psychology 1